h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 Step 2:  Install H2O from CRAN
 `> install.packages("h2o")`

 > Note:  For convenience, this tutorial was created with the [Markov](http://h2o-release.s3.amazonaws.com/h2o/rel-markov/1/index.html) stable release of H2O (2.8.1.1) from CRAN, as shown above.
-Later versions of H2O should also work.
+Later versions of H2O will also work.

 ### 2.4.
 Development environment

 This tutorial was developed with the following software environment.
 (Other environments will work, but this is what we used to develop and test this tutorial.)

+* H2O 2.8.1.1 (Markov)
 * MacOS X (Mavericks)
 * java version "1.7.0_51" (JDK)
 * R 3.1.2
 * Storm git hash (insert here)
 * curl 7.30.0 (x86_64-apple-darwin13.0) libcurl/7.30.0 SecureTransport zlib/1.2.5
+* Maven (Apache Maven 3.0.4)

 ## 3. A brief discussion of the data